UPSC Exam > UPSC Notes > UPSC Mains Answer Writing: Practice > GS2 PYQ (Mains Answer Writing): Social Media

 • Harmonising the Laws: Harmonising the regulations to check misuse of social media are scattered across multiple acts and rules.

-• Thus, there is a need to synchronise the relevant provisions under the Indian Penal Code, the Information Technology Act and Criminal Procedure Code.
+• Thus, there is a need to synchronise the relevant provisions under the Indian Penal Code, the Information Technology Act, and Criminal Procedure Code.

 • Obeying the regulation by Supreme court: In Shreya Singhal v.
 Union of India (2015) case, the Supreme Court gave a verdict on the issue of online speech and intermediary liability in India.

-• It struck down the Section 66A of the Information Technology Act, 2000, relating to restrictions on online speech, on grounds of violating the freedom of speech guaranteed under Article 19(1)(a) of the Constitution of India.
+• It struck down Section 66A of the Information Technology Act, 2000, relating to restrictions on online speech, on grounds of violating the freedom of speech guaranteed under Article 19(1)(a) of the Constitution of India.

 • It also gave the direction on how hate content should be regulated and the government should follow this direction, where the user reports to the intermediary and the platforms then takes it down after following due process.